 SETTING UP A NEW PRINT TITLE FOR PRE-ORDER

 If you would like your new PRINT book to be available for pre-ordering, it is important that a future publication date and on-sale date are used.
 Usually, you would set the publication date earlier than the on-sale date in order to have your book available for pre-ordering.
 However, not all retailers, such as Amazon, are able to agree to or abide by the contractual "rules" of the on-sale date and only recognize the publication date.
 It is recommended that the publication date and on-sale date are the same to avoid any problems with the availability status or listing of your book on some websites.

 Important things for you to know if you decide to use a future on-sale date for pre-ordering of your book

 Ingram sends the information for your book, including on-sale and publication dates, to the distribution partners and retailers for them to post on their website.
 We cannot guarantee how retailers will list titles.
 Some retailers only recognize publication dates and do not recognize on-sale dates, which can cause problems with the availability messaging for the book.

 You may see retailer websites list your title as available for ordering with no mention of pre-order.
 As long as your on-sale date is in the future, we will hold all the pre-ordered books to be printed and shipped so the books reach all retailers by the on-sale date.

 Ingram/Lightning Source uses the on-sale date to determine when to print and ship books to our global distribution network.
-Pre-ordered books are printed and shipped up to 10 business days before the on-sale date is reached.
+Pre-ordered books are typically printed and shipped up to 10 business days before the on-sale date is reached; however, some exceptions may apply for international orders or if there is heavy order volume.
+In these instances, it's possible that orders may be fulfilled prior to the 10 business days before the on-sale date.

 It is normal to see the pre-order status removed within 10 business days before the on-sale date, as Ingram/Lightning Source has already started printing and shipping orders received from our distribution partners.